 Overall, the Bank is expected to remain sound supported by strong capital base.
-The Bank will continue to realign product offerings to changing market condition and assess key downside risks stemming from the evolving nature and prolonged impact of the COVID-19 outbreak.
+The Bank will continue to realign product offerings to changing landscape and remain steadfast in supporting existing and new customers throughout the pandemic to attain sustainable long term business growth.